Marijuana (Cannabis)

 Chemotherapy-Induced Peripheral Neuropathy (CIPN)

 Chemotherapy-induced peripheral neuropathy (CIPN) is a dose- and age-dependent side effect associated with the main antitumor drug classes.
 CIPN prevalence averages 68% in the first month after finishing chemotherapy and 60% at 3 months and 30% after 6 months or more.
-Symptoms described by CIPN patients are generally described as burning and tingling pain in the hands and feet along with hyperalgesia (hypersensitivity to painful stimuli) and allodynia (experiencing pain with stimuli that are not normally painful.
+Symptoms generally described by CIPN patients are burning and tingling pain in the hands and feet along with hyperalgesia (hypersensitivity to painful stimuli) and allodynia (experiencing pain with stimuli that are not normally painful.

 In an informal study published in 2021, cancer patients with CIPN were interviewed regarding their use of topical cannabis-based products.
 Patients were specifically asked by about the type of products, duration of response, and any side effects.
 In some cases, creams contained only CBD and were derived from hemp, with 0.3% or less of THC.
 The other creams mostly contained between 120-600 mg CBD per unit (tube or jar) and 6-600 mg THC per unit.
 Specific concentrations were not available.
 Additionally, some of the creams contained other ingredients reported to increase skin absorption, such as essential oils.
 Unfortunately, information was lacking regarding their use of transdermal vs topical formulations, specific dosing, presence or absence of terpenes etc. That being said, it is likely the majority of the preparations were topical, not transermal.